-New York Film Academy's Emergency Action Plan includes information about the institution's physical threat and fire safety procedures, disaster planning and crisis communication plans, and evacuation procedures.
-The New York Film Academy conducts a minimum of one Emergency Response test per year.
+New York Film Academy's Emergency Action Plan and Campus Safety and Security Handbook includes information about the institution's physical threat and fire safety procedures, disaster planning and crisis plans, and communication evacuation procedures.
+New York Film Academy conducts a minimum of one Emergency Response test per year.
 These tests may be in the form of an exercise, which could include a field exercise, or a drill which tests a procedural operation or technical system.
 Each test is documented and includes a description of the exercise, the date and time of the exercise, and whether it was announced or unannounced.
 The tests, which may be announced or unannounced, are designed to assess and evaluate the emergency plans and capabilities of the institution.
-Following a test, NYFA conducts an After-Action Plan to review.
+Following a test and/or exercise, NYFA conducts an After-Action Report to document the description of the test/exercise, the date, the time, whether the test was announced or unannounced, and an assessment of the lessons learned.
 A copy of the summary is available upon request through the Clery Compliance Coordinator or Director of Operations.

 New York Film Academy publicizes a summary of the emergency responses and evaluation procedures via email at least once a year in conjunction with a test that meets all the requirements of the Higher Education Opportunity Act (HEOA).
-In addition, New York Film Academy's emergency response and evacuation procedures are communicated to employees and students during orientation.
+In addition, New York Film Academy's emergency response and evacuation procedures are communicated to employees via Paycom, on an annual basis, and to new students during orientation.